-- 1. Cashflow Analysis Annually the Executive Secretary shall cause to be prepared a Cashflow Analysis of the Pension Trust addressing contributions, benefit payments, investment cashflows, administrative expenses and the net liquidity needs of the Pension Trust and submit such report to the Board of Trustees. - Cash Management The Executive Secretary will manage the cash transactions of the Pension Trust such that benefit payments are made in a timely manner.
+Liquidity and Asset Allocation - The Executive Director/CIO shall at least monthly analyze the status of the Liquidity Pool under the adopted Investment Policy Statement considering contributions, benefit payments, investment cashflows, administrative expenses and the net liquidity needs of the Pension Trust and include appropriate measures in the monthly report to the Board of Trustees required below under "Reporting".

+Cash Management - The Executive Director/CIO will manage the cash transactions of the Pension Trust such that benefit payments are made in a timely manner.
 A reserve of liquid funds shall be maintained equal to at least three months of expected benefit payments.
-Such liquidity reserve should not exceed six months of expected benefit payments except to fund upcoming investment cashflows (e.g., capital calls).